 Poe, Edgar Allan.

-First listed author’s Last Name, First name, and Second author’s First Name Last Name.
+Author 1’s Last Name, First name, and Author 2’s First Name Last Name.

 Here are two examples of how to cite two authors:

 (Author 1’s Last name and Author 2’s Last name page number) or Author 1’s Last name and Author 2’s Last name... (page).

 There are many times when three or more authors work together on a source.
 This often happens with journal articles, edited books, and textbooks.

 To cite a source with three or more authors, place the information in this format:

 Author 1’s Last name, First name, et al.

 As you can see, only include the first author’s name.
 The other authors are accounted for by using “et al.” In Latin, et al. is translated to “and others.”
 If using the Citation Machine citation generator, this abbreviation is automatically added for you.

 Here’s an example of a citation for three or more authors:

 %%Warner, Ralph, et al. How to Buy a House in California.
 Edited by Alayna Schroeder, 12th ed., Nolo, 2009.